Punktum-dk/epp-service-specification/README.md

 The procedures for ID-control are [described on the DK Hostmaster DK website](https://www.dk-hostmaster.dk/en/identification).

 The status codes applying to domain are described in the addendum: Status Codes: Domain.

+<a id="domain_application_failure"></a>
+### Domain name Application/Creation Failure

+As described in the introduction, the existing commands, which are categorized as billable are not changed.
+Due to the change to the billing procedure however, the application/create operation is extended with a error scenario, for when the prepaid account does not have sufficient funds.

+The proposed error message is the following.

+> 2104    "Billing failure"
+>
+> his response code MUST be returned when a server attempts
+> to execute a billable operation and the command cannot be
+> completed due to a client-billing failure.

+Quoted from [RFC:5730].

 ![Create domain][epp_create_domain]